Board of Directors

 David Thornburg | Board Member

 David Thornburg is no stranger to the port, after graduating from California State University Long Beach in Political Science and International Relations; he went directly to work in the San Pedro Bay Port complex.
-He has worked since 1988 for various positions all with port tenants of the POLA and/or the POLB.
-His experience includes operations and logistics positions dealing with commodities in containers, bulk, break bulk, and ro-ro (autos) operations with K-Line, NYK, Toyota, and SA Recycling.
+He has worked in various prominent positions with port tenants of the POLA and POLB.
+His experience includes operations and logistics positions dealing with commodities in containers, bulk, break bulk, and ro-ro (autos) operations with K-Line, NYK, Toyota, SA Recycling, and Duncan and Son Lines.
+Now working with several port clients in his own company, he also is the President and CEO of Clean Engine Inc; www.clean-engine.com.

 David has also devoted his time to various non-profits boards and committees in the San Pedro Bay.
-Presently he sits as the Chairman of the Board of Directors for the International Trade Education Program (ITEP), Chair of the Economic Policy Committee, board member of the Harbor Association of Industry and Commerce, the LA/LB Propeller Club, and recently appointed by LA City Councilman Joe Buscaino to the Harbor Community Benefits Foundation.
+He is a member of the Executive Board of the Boy Scout Area Council, past Chairman of the Board and current member of the International Trade Education Program (ITEP), past Chair of the SP Chamber Economic Policy Committee, past President and current member of the Harbor Association of Industry and Commerce, Board member of the LA/LB Propeller Club, appointed by LA City Councilman Joe Buscaino to the Harbor Community Benefits Foundation currently serving as the CFO.
 He has held previous roles as the President of the Board of Trustees for the Port of Los Angeles High School, LB Chamber's Board of Directors Leadership Council, and President of the International Businesses Association (IBA).
-He also serves as VP of his homeowner's association board, serving for over 16 years.
-Lastly, David was appointed by Mayor Foster to serve as a Marine Advisory Commissioner in early 2012 and currently serves as Vice Chair.
+He also serves as President of his homeowner's association board, serving for over 19 years.
+Lastly, David was appointed by Mayor Foster to serve as a Marine Advisory Commissioner in early 2012 and currently serves as Chair.

 Mike Galvin | Board Member